 Fforest Fields welcomes visitors of all abilities.

 The new toilet and shower facilities are designed with people of less mobility in mind.
 There is a fully equipped disabled shower and toilet room and the other facilities are accessible up a small, 4″ step.
-There is a wide veranda round the whole of the building with a smooth paved, wheelchair friends, path under it.
+There is a wide veranda round the whole of the building with a smooth paved, wheelchair friendly, path under it.

 The campsite is mostly level with some gently sloping pitches and access to pitches is easy and there is plenty of space between them.
 Vehicles can be parked adjacent to the pitch and most of the pitches can support two vehicles.
 The hardstanding pitches are large, with space for awnings and vehicles.
-The surface is compacted hardcore.

 The reception has a small step, the fridges and freezer units are available 24hours a day.
 We have milk, fresh orange juice, bacon, bread, butter and eggs available in the fridges with an honesty box system.
 The nearest shops are in Builth Wells.